Substra/substra-backend/metrics-exporter/README.md

 ## Installation

-There is no specific installation steps, you just have to install the dependecies:
+There is no specific installation steps, you just have to install the dependencies:
 ```
 $ pip install -r requirements.txt
 ```